- Departments P - Y

 Foster Care Services

-Foster Care Services provide children/youth under the age of 18 with a temporary home in the community when they are unable to live with family.
+Foster Care Services provide children/youth under the age of 18 (in some instances up to age 21) with a temporary home in the community when they are unable to live with family.
 Foster Care settings vary in level and intensity depending on the needs of the child.
 Specialized services place an emphasis on permanency for the child and provide reasonable and diligent efforts to reunite families.

 Foster parents are skilled caregivers who understand the issues of a child's well-being.
 They provide a structured and nurturing environment where children who have been abused and neglected feel safe and learn behaviors that will help them become capable and responsible.
 Prospective foster families must be certified by our agency according to criteria set forth by the New York State Office of Children and Family Services.
 State and local regulations require that prospective foster parents complete a pre-certification training program and cooperate with a background investigation.
 These combined requirements will form the home study, which is a written document describing the prospective foster family, their environment, and the specific skills they have that will help them parent someone else's child.